 Dental school is a graduate program; to become eligible to apply to dental school students need to earn a bachelor's degree and take specific pre-requisites (classes that dental schools require).
 At UT, students can earn a bachelor's degree and take pre-requisite courses.
 They will need to choose a major, as pre-dental is not a major or a program at UT.

-- Biochemistry maybe be required depending on school
+- Biochemistry may be required depending on the school

 *Each dental school has its own set of pre-requisites, and students need to research the admission requirements of each school to which they are intending to apply.
 Search accredited dental schools in the U.S.

 - Shadow general dentists- gain knowledge of the dental field and allows you to confirm if this is your passion